TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

     persisting the objects is built into FLOW.
 So this is expected in Extbase in the medium term.

-When an error occurs during validation, the method `errorAction()` of the current controller is called.
+When an error occurs during the validation, then the method `errorAction()` of the current controller is called.
 The default ``errorAction()`` redirects the user to the last used form when possible, in order to give them a chance to